Make a Difference with APS Sustainable Investment

 Description of policies to identify and prioritise principal adverse impacts on sustainability factors

 The Bank’s investment management decisions and distribution of investment products to clients can result in negative effects on environmental, social and employee matters, respect for human rights, anti‐corruption and anti‐bribery matters.
 As a result, the Bank’s Investment Distribution Unit adopted a “Principal Adverse Impact” (“PAI”) Integration Framework to assess its principal adverse impact (as defined above).
-The PAI Integration Framework comprise the availability of ESG data and ESG Rating Scores for investment managers and advisors.
+The PAI Integration Framework comprises the availability of ESG data and ESG Rating Scores for investment managers and advisors.
 The integration of PAI safeguards include breaches screening and a common exclusion list.
 The PAI Integration Framework is summarised as follows:

 • Exclusion list: to ensure that the Bank follows all applicable laws, regulations, and economic sanctions, the Bank applies tailored ESG negative screening in investment decision making and advice.

-• On-going Screening: Bank’s investment management decisions and advice in financial instruments could be subject to on-going screening, which identifies issuers/manufacturers that are allegedly involved in breaches of international law and norms on environmental protection, human rights, labour standards and anti-corruption.
+• On-going Screening: the Bank’s investment management decisions and advice in financial instruments could be subject to on-going screening, which identifies issuers/manufacturers that are allegedly involved in breaches of international law and norms on environmental protection, human rights, labour standards and anti-corruption.
 The extent of on-going screening may vary from mandate to mandate.

 Engagement policies